ronbentley1/eazy-switch-library/README.md

 - dynamic memory allocation, depending on the number of switches you wish to incorporate in your project
 - multi-switch type capabilities
-- mixing of different switch wiring schemes for both Arduino and ESP 32 boards - switches may be configured as pinMode(..,INPUT/circuit_C1) requiring an external 10k ohm resistor or pinMode(..,INPUT_PULLUP/circuit_21) requiring NO external resistor; for ESP 32 only, pinMode(..,INPUT_PULLDOWN/circuit_C3) requiring NO external resistor.
+- mixing of different switch wiring schemes for both Arduino and ESP 32 boards - switches may be configured as pinMode(..,INPUT/circuit_C1) requiring an external 10k ohm resistor or pinMode(..,INPUT_PULLUP/circuit_21) requiring NO external resistor; for ESP 32 only, pinMode(..,INPUT_PULLDOWN/circuit_C3) requiring NO external resistor

 - dual switch circuit wiring scheme support, transparent to the software developer
 - support for both button and toggle style switches